mak3rm1k3/quindar-angular/README.md

 [grunt](http://gruntjs.com/) grunt automates tasks such as app dependency updating and script minification.

 ##How to Install
-Napa is already included in our package.json file as a dependency and to install, simply run the buildme:
+napa and grunt are already included in our package.json file as a dependencies and to install, simply run the buildme:

 $ ./buildme.sh

-The buildme will also install grunt and its necessary dependencies.

 ##napa example:
 In package.json: